bbakunowicz/insulo/README.md

     </AuthConfigProvider>
 </RouteConfigProvider>
 ```
-**AuthConfigProvider** provides an action SET_AUTH_VALUES, by which Insulo components obtain information about current user's credentials.
+**AuthConfigProvider** provides an action SET_AUTH_VALUES, by which InsuloJS components obtain information about current user's credentials.
 Values set by SET_AUTH_VALUES are used in *PrivateRoute* component to determine availability of specify private route.
 The authorization values, set by the  SET_AUTH_VALUES action, are compared to the authProps PrivateRoute's property in the *getPageVisibility* function, which returns true for an available route and false for an unavailable route.

 **AuthConfigProvider** allows using authorization helpers *setCredentials* and *clearCredentials*, which simplify authorization management.
 An example of using authorization helpers can be found in the *Login.js* file in *cra-demo* project.

-Authorization in Insulo components is shown in the example *samples/route-only* or *samples/menu-with-auth*.
+Authorization in InsuloJS components is shown in the example *samples/route-only* or *samples/menu-with-auth*.
 You can also test the authorization with the **Insulo template** as shown in [Authorization provider functionality test](#test_auth).

 # Hiding menu items